penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice-properties-refteachers-refteacher.md

 ## numOfSections

-Number of sections of on-call service that the teacher must do weekly.
+Number of on-call services to be done weekly by the teacher.

 `numOfSections`